JonnyPickard/create-component-template/README.md

 - `templatesDirectory` - the relative path to your templates directory.
 - `templates` - an array of template config objects.

-- `extension` - should be the custom file extension you wish to provide.
+- `extension` - the custom file extension you wish to provide.
 - `templateName` - the name of the template file to use.
-- `fileName` - (optional) what to call the file, will default to user prompt provided name.
+- `fileName` - (optional) what to call the file. otherwise use the user prompt provided name.
-- `folderName` - (optional) if you wish to place the file in a folder and what to call the folder.
+- `folderName` - (optional) specify this if you wish to place the file inside a folder with said name.

 > TIP: Use multiple config files that use the same templates directory in order to get different configurations.
 You can also use Object.assign/ the spread operator to share the majority of config file contents.